 A closer look at Jesus teachings on leadership indicate that the trickle-down theory was antithetical to a message to the majority of people whom He served.
 He did not come to persuade the powers-to-be.
 He came directly to the disenfranchised and gave them hope.

-Traditional Evangelicals may posit that the power Christians are to wield in this world is evangelism.
-Social reform is dependant and can only happen through widespread personal repentance and submittance to God.
-Although evangelism has a high importance, this is an incomplete answer that is over-simplistic.
+Traditional Evangelicals and Renewalists may posit that the power Christians possess for real change is evangelism.
+Social reform is dependant and can only happen through widespread personal repentance and submitting to God.
+Although evangelism has high importance, this is an incomplete answer that is over-simplistic.

-Many belonging to the burgeoning Charismatic movement would argue that power is to be defined in supernatural terms; it is to destroy the works of Satan.
-This too is not a consistent nor a comprehensive definition of power from a heavenly perspective.
+Many belonging to the burgeoning Charismatic movement would argue the definition of power in supernatural terms; it is to destroy the works of Satan.
+This framework is not a consistent nor a comprehensive one.

-Nor is it the Churches purpose to reprresent, lead, and empower the oppressed and marginalized to overthrow tyrannical despots, or corrupt leadership.
-This is also a top-down strategy that is ineffective.
+Nor is it the Churches purpose to represent, lead, and empower the oppressed and marginalized to overthrow tyrannical despots or corrupt leadership.
+This overthrow theory is also a top-down strategy that is ineffective.

-The idea of leadership from a heavenly perspective is about the person who is most willing to do whatever it costs for the betterment of another being and respects everyone as equal partners.
-In many circles this is called service.
-It is the opposite to pursuing power.
-Carl Jaspers, a humanist philosopher concluded this when he wrote, “Where love rules, there is no will to power and where power predominates, there love is lacking.
+The idea of leadership from a heavenly perspective is about the person who is most willing to do whatever it costs.
+They are motivated for the betterment of another being and respects everyone as equal partners.
+In many circles, this is called service.
+It is the opposite of pursuing power.
+Carl Jaspers, a humanist philosopher, concluded this when he wrote, “Where love rules, there is no will to power and where power predominates, there love is lacking.
 The one is the shadow of the other.”

 There are many implications of holding onto such a philosophy, especially where faith and politics intertwine.
-First of all it changes the role of the Christian.
-Instead of the Christian standing aloof and judging against the world, the main purpose is helping others arrive at completeness in whatever area they lack, whether spiritual or physical.
+First of all, it changes the role of the Christian.
+Instead of the Christian standing aloof and judging against the world, the primary purpose is helping others arrive at completeness in whatever area they lack, whether spiritual or physical.

-The Church then becomes a center for serving those in need and constantly making adjustments as the needs arise.
-By doing this, the Church through service will become an active part of the Canadian mosaic rather than an outside bystander.■
+The church then becomes a center for serving those in need and constantly making adjustments as the needs arise.
+The halfways houses, food distribution, addictions recovery, disaster assistance, child and family services, and many other services are the churches calling card.
+As this increases in focus and even marketed, the church through service will become an active part of the Canadian mosaic rather than an outside bystander.■